 Can I find out if the production of my home is on track?

-Yes, your Northstar sales associate will be in regular contact with the building center before and while it is in production in regards to the building schedule.
-Your sales associate will schedule with you two times to see the house while it is at the building center, once after the walls and roof is in place and then again after the building center has completed the house but before it ships to your site.
-For work done on site, Northstar’s Service Department can provide you with regular updates regarding work that has been completed and the schedule for the remaining work.
+Yes, your Northstar Homes sales associate will be in regular contact with the Build Center before and while it is in production in regards to the building schedule.
+For work done on site, Northstar’s Project Management team can provide you with regular updates regarding work that has been completed and the schedule for remaining work.

 Does my land need to have electric on it to have you build my home?